xgillard/web_alloy/README.md

+# Alloy

+> This documentation is far from being complete sor far (but I'm working on it).
+> I case you want an easy way to get started, you should probably take a look at the [introductory slides](./documentation/GettingStarted.pdf)

 ## Architecture of the project
 > Side node about all diagrams:
 > All diagrams that are provided as documentation have been drawn with Umlet (www.umlet.com)